-This course deals with the principles of instructional design and how to apply these principles in instructional development projects.
+This course focuses on the principles of instructional design and how to apply these principles in instructional development projects.
 The course utilizes a systems approach to the instructional design process by focusing on a series of interrelated procedures and techniques to design, develop, implement, and evaluate instruction for diverse learners.
+Formative and summative assessments aligned with content and technology standards and use of resulting data to inform learning and teaching will be emphasized.